Bylaws

 Committees

 1. Program Committee.
 A program committee consisting of the chair and the first vice-chair is automatically appointed after the annual business meeting.
-The chair of the committee shall be the chair of the division.
+The chair of the committee shall be the chair of the PGD, and may elect to nominate additional PGD members to the committee.

-The program committee shall plan and arrange for the technical sessions of the division at the next annual meeting and such other programs as may be directed by the management board.
+The program committee shall plan and arrange for the technical sessions of the PGD at the next annual meeting and such other programs as may be directed by the management board.

-The program committee, and/or someone designated by the chair, shall serve as the division's program representatives on the Council's Joint Technical Program Committee.
+The program committee, and/or someone designated by the chair, shall serve as the PGD’s program representatives on the Council's Joint Technical Program Committee.

 The program committee may plan and arrange research symposia at various times and places.